andrewleverette/data_wrangling_with_rust/introduction_to_apache_arrow_and_datafusion/README.md

-# Introduction to Apache Arrow and Datafusion
+# Introduction to Apache Arrow and DataFusion

-This article gives an overview of both Datafusion and Apache Arrow.
+This article gives an overview of both DataFusion and Apache Arrow.
 The focus is introducing both of the libraries and exploring their primary use cases.
 Important features are explored at a high level, and code samples are used to provide examples.

 ## Outline